sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

 ===============

-   In jamovi, data is represented in a spreadsheet, with each column representing a ‘variable’.
+   In jamovi, data is represented in a spreadsheet, with each column representing a “variable”.

 Data Variables
 --------------

-   The most commonly used variables in jamovi are ‘Data Variables’, these variables simply contain data either loaded from a data file, or ‘typed in’ by the user.
+   The most commonly used variables in jamovi are “Data Variables”, these variables simply contain data either loaded from a data file, or “typed in” by the user.
 Data variables can be one three data types:

    -  ``Integer``